chdsbd/eve/README.md

-# Heroku Deploy Notifier
+# Eva
-> Notify Slack users when their GitHub changes have been deployed on Heroku
+> A bot to notify Slack users when their GitHub changes have been deployed on Heroku